Chuck Lorre: Career

 Lorre's next show was The Big Bang Theory with co-creator Bill Prady.
-It follows two genius physicists with few social skills who befriend their neighbor, an attractive, outgoing young woman with average intelligence and no college education.
+It follows two genius physicists, Sheldon Cooper and Leonard Hofstadter, with few social skills who befriend their neighbor, an attractive, outgoing young woman with average intelligence and no college education.
 The episodes usually focus primarily on the daily lives of the men and two of their brilliant but equally socially challenged friends, with a dose of absurdity from the relationship with their less educated but socially astute neighbor.
-The two main protagonists, Sheldon and Leonard, are named after actor and television producer Sheldon Leonard.
+The two main protagonists are named after actor and television producer Sheldon Leonard.
 The show was broadcast on CBS from 2007 to 2019 and was the highest rated comedy series in the United States.
+The show also launched two spin-offs: Young Sheldon and Georgie & Mandy's First Marriage.

+In 2018, Lorre created The Kominsky Method, which follows a fictional aging acting coach used to success.
+It stars Michael Douglas and Alan Arkin and won Lorre a Golden Globe Award in 2019.

+Other shows

 Lorre was executive producer of Mike & Molly, created by Mark Roberts, which premiered on CBS in September 2010.
 His seventh show, created with Gemma Baker and Eddie Gorodetsky, Mom, premiered on CBS on September 23, 2013.
 On March 13, 2014, CBS announced the second season renewal of Mom.
 It ran for eight seasons.

 Controversy surrounded United States of Al, a show produced by Lorre for CBS.
 Released to mostly negative reviews, United States of Al and its makers were criticized for the show's humor, use of antiquated tropes, and in particular, the casting of a South-African-born Indian actor to play an Afghan lead and his use of an inauthentic accent.